alphagov/govuk-load-testing/README.md

 **Data files:** paths.csv

-Each worker requests every path in the csv file in order, with no delay between requests.
+Each worker requests every path in the csv file as many times as specified, in order, with no delay between requests.

 Troubleshooting